AlvaroRodriguezDelRio/GeneConnect/README.md

 The input may be either one ortholgy file only, or one orthology file plus two geneID files plus suffix string.
 If only an orthology file is provided, only the genes contained therein will be drawn.

+The script may be used for generating whole genome images by taking each scaffold separatelly (see http://bvseq.boku.ac.at/Genome/Download/Bpat/Synteny/)